edwios/dotIoT/BLE/README.md

 2. Create a path for the dotIoT A.I. core to include Smartline Flow items under her control,
 3. Solve an immediate headache in my home where the automation interfers with people dynamics.

-There are a few python scripts deveveloped to bring upon this integration:
+There are a few python scripts deveveloped to bring upon this integration.
+For usage instructions, run script with option --help :

 - httpserver.py
 	This script aimed to provide a simple and unsecured HTTP server to receive commands sent from the events created in Telldus Live!.
 These commands then translated into appropriate MQTT messages and sent to the MQTT broker.